Hedwig7s/hCraft/README.txt

                         filename (typically "config.xml").
 If the given path is relative, it's computed against the working path.

-    --norestart         If this flag is present, fCraft will shutdown whenever it would normally restart (e.g. automatic updates or /restart command).
+    --norestart         If this flag is present, hCraft will shutdown whenever it would normally restart (e.g. automatic updates or /restart command).
 This may be useful if you are using an auto-restart script or a process monitor.

-    --exitoncrash       If this flag is present, fCraft frontends will exit at once in the event of an unrecoverable crash, instead of showing a message and prompting for user input.
+    --exitoncrash       If this flag is present, hCraft frontends will exit at once in the event of an unrecoverable crash, instead of showing a message and prompting for user input.

-    --noupdater         If this flag is present, fCraft will not launch the downloaded UpdateInstaller.exe when restarting for
+    --noupdater         If this flag is present, hCraft will not launch the downloaded UpdateInstaller.exe when restarting for
                         update/shutdown.
 It will handle all other aspects of the update process, including exiting with the correct